Agoric/agoric-sdk/packages/inter-protocol/src/vaultFactory/AttackersGuide.md

 ## Vaults

 When the user repays their debt, they can withdraw collateral.
-Actually, they can withdraw collateral to the extent that it isn't required by the current loan.
-Can they ever withdraw more than that, and leave their loan under-collateralized?
+Actually, they can withdraw collateral to the extent that it isn't required by the current vault.
+Can they ever withdraw more than that, and leave their vault under-collateralized?

 If prices are falling and the trader can see that more clearly than the Vaults do, could they withdraw liquidity before the Vaults realize that the price has changed?
 We